jfeldstein/goodandclean-blog/README.md

 1. The `scrape_ebay_listings.rb` script fetches the current listings from your eBay store
 2. It creates Markdown files for each product in the `_leatherman` directory
 3. Each product page includes the correct eBay link, redirecting visitors to your eBay listing
+4. The script also removes listings that are no longer available (sold items)

 ### Setting Up Automated Updates

-To keep your product listings in sync with your eBay store, you can set up a scheduled task:
+To keep your product listings in sync with your eBay store, you can use GitHub Actions:

+#### GitHub Actions (Recommended)

+The repository includes a GitHub Actions workflow that automatically:
+- Runs every hour to check for new/updated/sold listings
+- Commits any changes back to the repository
+- Requires no manual setup beyond pushing the code to GitHub

+The workflow file is located at `.github/workflows/update-ebay-listings.yml`.

+To manually trigger the update process, you can:
+1. Go to the "Actions" tab in your GitHub repository
+2. Select the "Update eBay Listings" workflow
+3. Click "Run workflow"

+#### Alternative: Local Scheduled Tasks

+If you prefer to run the updates locally instead of using GitHub Actions:

-#### macOS/Linux (Cron)
+##### macOS/Linux (Cron)

 1. Open your crontab for editing:
    ```